 - 10.6.1.
 "To ride" is a specific action to move a card from a non-field and non-G zone to a vanguard circle. - 10.6.1.1.
 If the card is played, then it is called a "normal ride".
 Otherwise, it is called a "superior ride".
-See Section 8.5.1.1 for more details. - 10.6.1.2.
+See 8.5.1.1 for more details. - 10.6.1.2.
 If you ride over your vanguard that is in a legion state, the cards that were the Legion Leader and Legion Mate move to the soul. - 10.6.1.3.
 If you ride over your vanguard when it is a G unit, the G unit does not move to soul, and is returned to the G zone. - 10.6.1.4.
 When there are heart cards on the vanguard circle when you ride, the heart cards move to soul. - 10.6.1.5.
-When a card is placed on the vanguard circle due to legion, it is not a ride.
+When a card is placed on the vanguard circle due to legion, it is not a ride. - 10.6.2.
+If multiple cards with the same master are to be ridden simultaneously for some reason, that master specifies an order for those cards, and rides them one at a time in that order. - 10.6.3.
+When you would ride a card, if that card you are riding has an imaginary gift icon (2.16), perform the following resolution in the next check timing.
+However, if you have performed this resolution before, and the imaginary gift icon in this resolution is different from the resolutions you have previously performed, you will not perform the resolution. - For example, after you have ridden a card with "Imaginary Gift: Force" and resolved it, when you ride a card with "Imaginary Gift: Accel", you will not resolve "Imaginary Gift: Accel".
+In addition, you will not lose "Imaginary Gift: Force".